The John Hulley Day. A Celebration of Movement, Heritage and Community

 At the Watersport Centre, swimmers begin their 1500m open‑water challenge at 10:30am, aligning perfectly with the start of the bike and run.
 The swim course is structured so that participants complete their distance within a similar timeframe to the other two disciplines, creating a powerful shared finish back at the John Hulley Statue.
 With a toe float and wetsuit or swimwear forming the required swim kit, swimmers take on a steady, supported course that completes the trio of simultaneous challenges.

-THE JOHN HULLEY RACE
+THE JOHN HULLEY DAY

 Awards & Celebration

 All athletes return to the John Hulley Statue to cross the finish line, where supporters gather to celebrate every achievement.
-The day concludes with an awards presentation at the Liverpool Yacht Club — a moment to recognise standout performances and honour the shared effort of everyone involved.
+The day concludes with an awards presentation at the statue — a moment to recognise standout performances and honour the shared effort of everyone involved.
 Each participant receives a finisher medal, race T‑shirt, and healthy snack, marking their part in a tradition that continues to grow in pride and spirit.

 ARE YOU INTERESTED IN KNOWING MORE?